Helen Ivory: Career

 Fool’s World, a collaborative Tarot with the artist Tom de Freston (Gatehouse Press), won the 2016 Saboteur Best Collaborative Work award.
 A collection of collage/mixed-media poems entitled Hear What the Moon Told Me was published in 2016 by Knives Forks and Spoons Press.

 In early 2019, SurVison published a chapbook of predominantly surrealist poems titled Maps of the Abandoned City.
-Reviewing it in London Grip magazine, Rosie Jackson noted the rare skill Ivory has to make her surrealism float into a world where politics – particularly sexual politics – are still pertinent.
+Reviewing it in London Grip magazine, Rosie Jackson noted "the rare skill Ivory has to make her surrealism float into a world where politics – particularly sexual politics – are still pertinent."
+The Square of the Clockmaker from this chapbook, was chosen as one of the Poems on the Underground in 2023.